SEO Terms You Need To Know – a quick introduction

 While researching the idea I found that publishing a concise SEO glossary was neither a new nor novel concept, which was not surprising.
 Even the best however, seemed to be a few years old and thus didn’t include recent SEO evolutionary changes.
 Hopefully, this SEO glossary is up to date and I will endeavour to edit and update it when necessary.

-Where possible, I have attempted to distinguish between on page / on site SEO factors and off site or off server issues by colour coding the titles.
-Red is for site related terms whilst off site I have left black.
 I have purposely left off terms that are wider advertising / marketing related terms.
 For example, Google Adwords, Google Adsense, affiliate, banner advert.
 Also missing are any terms I consider redundant, obsolete or depreciated.
 If I’ve missed anything important [ and I probably have ] or if any new terms come along post writing that would be worth adding, please drop me a note about it.

 A redirect is where you arrive at a page and are immediately taken to a different page [ normally before the original page even loads ].
 A 301 redirect is a permanent redirection.
 It is telling search engines that the page they’re trying to access has changed its address permanently.
 Therefore any ranking the page already has should be passed to the new address.
 Whereas a 302 redirect is a temporary redirection and search engines do not pass on any ranking if this is found.